BigDataBoutique/elasticsearch-cloud-deploy/terraform-aws/README.md

 ## VPC

 Create a VPC, or use existing.
-You will need the VPC ID and private subnets IDs in it.
+You will need the VPC ID we will use the available subnets within it.

 ## Configurations